 The Second Noble Truth describes the cause of suffering: grasping.
 The Third Noble Truth offers us a way out, the end of suffering or freedom (Nirvana), and The Fourth Noble Truth is the path to the end of suffering, or the Middle Way - finding peace where we are in the here and now.
 By neither grasping or resisting life, we can find awareness and freedom even in the midst of our joys and sorrow.
 This is how we learn to quiet the mind through meditation and see with wisdom.

-Meditation facilitates this journey; reducing the chronic stress of our daily lives and training our minds to find stillness.
+Meditation facilitates this journey so you can reconnect to yourself; reducing the chronic stress of our daily lives and training our minds to find stillness.
 Practicing being the "alert witness" to our lives as opposed to simply letting life live us day in and day out.
-If you are looking for a way to jump off the hamster wheel, consider joining us each Sunday afternoon for a meditation and connection gathering at Satsang House.
+If you are looking for a way to jump off the hamster wheel, consider joining us at Satsang House each Sunday afternoon for a meditation and connection gathering at Satsang House.
 Click here to learn more.

 When we make a habit of meditation, we are then able to reconnect to an awareness of our innermost selves, diminishing stress and anxiety, and finally realize freedom.